-Aurora 64B/66B is a lightweight, serial communications protocol for multi-gigabit links ( This Figure ).
-It is used to transfer data between devices using one or many GTX, GTH or GTY transceivers.
+Aurora 64B/66B is a lightweight, serial communications protocol for multi-gigabit links (as shown in the following figure).
+It is used to transfer data between devices using one or many GTX, GTH, or GTY transceivers.
 Connections can be full-duplex (data in both directions) or simplex (data in either one of the directions).

 Aurora 64B/66B cores are verified for protocol compliance using an array of automated simulation tests.

 Aurora 64B/66B cores automatically initialize a channel when they are connected to an Aurora 64B/66B channel partner.
 After initialization, applications can pass data across the channel as frames or streams of data.
-Aurora 64B/66B frames can be of any size, and can be interrupted any time by high priority requests.
-Gaps between valid data bytes are automatically filled with idles to maintain lock and prevent excessive electromagnetic interference.
-Flow control is optional in Aurora 64B/66B , and can be used to throttle the link partner transmit data rate, or to send brief, high-priority messages through the channel.
+Aurora 64B/66B frames can be of any size.
+A high-priority request is capable of interrupting these frames at any time.
+Gaps between valid data bytes are automatically filled with idles to maintain a lock and prevent excessive electromagnetic interference.
+Flow control is optional in Aurora 64B/66B and can be used to throttle the link partner’s transmit data rate, or to send brief high-priority messages through the channel.

 Streams are implemented in Aurora 64B/66B as a single unending frame.
 Whenever data is not being transmitted, idles are transmitted to keep the link alive.
 Excessive bit errors, disconnections, or equipment failures cause the core to reset and attempt to initialize a new channel.
 The Aurora 64B/66B core can support a maximum of two symbols skew in the receipt of a multi-lane channel.
 The Aurora 64B/66B protocol uses 64B/66B encoding.
 The 64B/66B encoding offers theoretically improved performance because of its very low (3%) transmission overhead, compared to 25% overhead for 8B/10B encoding.